Inauguration of Chancellor Jacqueline Johnson Friday

 Eric Klinger/Sue Lor, Dream and its External Influences

-James Cotter/Ashly Fairchild, Geology Behind Anishinaabe Creation and Migration Stories
+James Cotter/Ashly Fairchild, Geology behind Anishinaabe Creation and

-The presentations are open to the public and possibly of special interest to those interested in undergraduate research and community outreach.
-Those who want to be mentors in the future or are interested in students of color achievements on campus are also encouraged to attend.
-For questions, contact Fang Du, educational coordinator for the Multi-Ethnic Student Program, ext.
+The presentations are open to the public and might be of special interest to those interested in undergraduate research and community outreach.
+Those who want to be mentors in the future or are interested in students of color achievements on campus are also recommended to attend.
+For questions, please contact Fang Du, educational coordinator for the Multi-Ethnic Student Program, ext.
 6097.
 To learn more about the MEMP, visit MMP.

 Bryan Herrmann, assistant director of Admissions, is the recipient of this year’s Morris Academic Staff Award.
 Recipients of this award are selected on the basis of their job performance and service to the campus community.